 After recovering from our food-induced coma, I wanted to do at least one other wine tasting but soon realized taking it easy was more important.
 We’d passed Bodega Nanni & Bodega El Tránsito on our way back to the hotel & sadly did not return.
 But we were in town for less than 24 hours & with such a wonderful hotel, it was hard to leave.
 Darío read by the pool & got some sun while I caught up on my virtual life & tried to organize some of the 300 photos I’d already taken.
 It was time well spent.

-At least we had a fantastic lunch that made up for the dinner experience & got some wonderful nighttime shots… loved the faded signage:
+At least we had a fantastic lunch & got some wonderful nighttime shots… loved the faded signage: